hjwp/marriage-figaro-norway/act4.md

 > about it.
 They're going to meet
 > on the garden stage...

-  Det er hene.
-Ingen tvil
+  Det er henne.
+Uten tvil
-  De har avtalt å møtes
+  har der avtalt å møtes

   på hagesettet